+Note: Pour grout until level reaches top of dam.
 Allow to dry sufficiently to prevent grout from overflowing while completing the remaining grouting.

-4.4.2 Baseplate not Intended for Grouting but Installed on Concrete Foundations
+4.4.2 Baseplate not intended for grouting but installed on concrete foundations

-According to the figure 4.3.1 and 4.4.1 the baseplate will not be grouted but only a sealing shall be provided.
-During the preparation, as indicated on the General Arrangement drawing a certain number of openings into the sealing must be guaranteed.
-After the sealing the blocks used to realise the openings must be removed.
-Blocks have to be wider than the baseplate longitudinal beam in order to guarantee the opening for the drainage.
+The baseplate is not grouted but only a sealing should be provided.
+During preparation, as indicated on the General Arrangement drawing, a certain number of openings into the sealing must be guaranteed.
+After sealing, the blocks used to create the openings must be removed.
+Blocks have to be wider than the baseplate longitudinal beam in order to guarantee openings for drainage.